solarsnake/coveralls-demo-ruby/README.md

 3. Add repo to [Coveralls](https://coveralls.io/)
 4. Add `.coveralls.yml` to repo

+Advice: Fork the master branch of this project and make your changes to it.
+Use this branch to verify the changes you'll make.

 ### 1. Add repo to Travis CI

 To add a public repo to Travis CI, you'll first need to sign up for the free version of the service, which you can do by going to [http://travis-ci.org/](http://travis-ci.org/) and singing up with your GitHub login: